VOILAb Postdoc Opportunities

 1. a cover letter detailing your motivation and why you think that your application fits the job description, the essential and the desirable criteria;

-2. a CV including, between other items of your choice, a complete job history, a list of your academic qualifications, and a list and detailed description of any award; a full publication list with separated headings for: (i) peer-reviewed journal articles submitted, (ii) published or in press, (iii) peer-reviewed conference proceedings, (iv) other outputs.
+2. a CV including, between other items of your choice, a complete job history; a list of your academic qualifications; a list and detailed description of any award; a full publication list with separated headings for: (i) peer-reviewed journal articles submitted, (ii) published or in press, (iii) peer-reviewed conference proceedings, (iv) other outputs.

 FILE NAMES